jamesmeneghello/pynab/README.md

 so combined with NNTP implementations' rather.. "free" usage of error messages and standards, this'll happen for a while until I catch all the weird bugs.
 Found a new, weird crash?
 Post an issue!

+Most of these got cleaned up in a recent revision, but there's still the potential for broken servers to return bad data.

 - I'm getting some random error while trying to fill groups

 Go into config.py and set logging_level to logging.DEBUG and logging_file to something appropriate,